Destroyerrockz/BatchMessage/README.md

 1. Clone the repo.

-2. Run mainw.py.
+2. Goto to the repo folder and Run mainw.py.
 Go to File> Settings.

 3. Select your database file and enter the data corresponding to the label in each tab SQLite, Twilio, Email.
 (I think they are rather self explanatory, I may be wrong)